rodriciru/shoutrrr_alertmanager_bridge/README.md

 A basic alertmanager bridge to shoutrrr.

+Maybe, this should be writen in go, but i never do anything in that language, so i use js.

 Created by modifying code from https://github.com/aTable/ntfy_alertmanager_bridge

-It sends a shoutrrr send command PER ALERT, so if in one request you have 4 alerts, it will send 4 times
+It sends a `shoutrrr send` command PER ALERT, so if in one request you have 4 alerts, it will send 4 times

-Maybe, this should be writen in go, but i never do anything in that language, so i use js.

 This bridge receives data in [this format](https://prometheus.io/docs/alerting/latest/notifications/#alert) in the [alertmanager webhook config](alertmanager/alertmanager/config.yml):